 Dozin with Dinos at Field Museum of Natural History

 Science is even more fun in your pajamas.
 Field Museum is a fascinating place to be at any time of day, but kids will get an extra special experience when they come to Dozin’ with the Dinos.
-They’ll stay up late with museum scientists, do hands-on activities, and explore some of the museums most famous exhibits (like the dino exhibit that’s home to the world’s largest T.rex) with flashlights.
-The series of slumber parties takes place on select weekends throughout the year.
-1400 S. Lake Shore Drive., South Loop
+They’ll stay up late with museum scientists, do hands-on activities, and explore some of the museum’s most famous exhibits (like the dino exhibit that’s home to the world’s largest T.rex) with flashlights.
+The series of slumber parties take place on select weekends throughout the year.
+1400 S. Lake Shore Drive, South Loop

-MSI After Hours and Science Snoozeums at Museum of Science and Industry
+Science Snoozeums at the Museum of Science and Industry

-If you’re looking for something to do with a crew of science-loving kids, the Museum of Science and Industry also hosts Science Snoozeums on select Fridays and Saturdays throughout the year.
-Kids age 6 to 12 will have a jam-packed night of activities, like watching a movie in the Giant Dome Theater, making their own science toys, completing a scavenger hunt, and sleeping nose to nose with a 727.
-5700 S. Lake Shore Dr., Hyde Park
+If you’re looking for something to do with a crew of science-loving kids, the Museum of Science and Industry hosts Science Snoozeums on select dates throughout the year.
+Kids aged 6 to 12 will have a jam-packed night of activities, like watching a movie in the Giant Dome Theater, making their own science toys, completing a scavenger hunt, and sleeping alongside the museum’s top exhibits.
+The morning brings breakfast and a special Snoozeum patch for attendees.
+727. 5700 S. Lake Shore Dr., Hyde Park

-Jazzin’ at the Shedd and Asleep with the Fishes at Shedd Aquarium
+Jazzin’ at the Shedd and more at Shedd Aquarium

 Listen to live jazz while taking in the Chicago skyline at Jazzin’ at the Shedd.
 In the summer, Shedd Aquarium’s terrace offers some stunning views of the water and city, particularly once the Navy Pier fireworks start up.
 In the fall, the aquarium also hosts Shedd After Hours.
 This adults-only event includes live music, skyline views, and meet-and-greets with beluga whales and bluegills, stingrays, and sturgeons.